 I joined valantic in April 2019 and remember my onboarding process as being very comfortable and well-organized.
 All of my colleagues received me warmly.
 It was really apparent that everyone was well-prepared and everything from the hardware to the company car was ready for me.
 In particular, in the first few days, the team and the management took a lot of time for me so that I could get to know both the Langenfeld location and valantic better.
 I even knew some of the team members from before; that made my start much easier.

 Directly after I started, I took over project management for a customer project.
-Of course that was an exciting challenge since valantic’s Project world was still new to me.
+Of course that was an exciting challenge since valantic’s project world was still new to me and I could finally experience this world “live” now.
 Here, I especially liked that my colleagues took a lot of time when I had questions and they were always willing to advise me.
 My start was very positive and I felt at home right away.

 What do you especially like about valantic?

 Since I’ve only been at valantic for about a year, I can only tell you about my impressions.
 I think that communication at the company functions really well despite its decentralized structure.
 Frequently, cooperation is across locations.
 So part of the team works on-site at the customer’s, another part works from the office or a home office.
 The work-life balance is also right for me, which I find very refreshing.
 The management always has an open ear and you can talk about anything.
 Regardless of whether the concern is professional or private, we will always find an appropriate solution.